Amanda was raised with dogs and has kept dogs all her life. "Dogs aren't just pets," she says, "They're workmates, friends, and family."

 Search-and-Rescue Dog Documentary

 Air-scent dogs are the best known.
 These animals are trained to pick up molecules of human scent adrift in the air.
 They are able to hone in on the precise location of the person emitting the scent by detecting and following the odor to its point of highest concentration.
 Air-scent dogs are best used in large, open spaces in which other people are not present.
 This is because they may not be able to distinguish the target sent from that of another person.

 Several environmental factors can impact the success of an air-scent dog's search.
-Prevailing wind conditions, ambient temperature, type of terrain, time of day, pollution and contaminants may all affect the dogs ability to locate a specific scent.
-A light wind in the early morning on a still, cloudy day represent the best conditions for a scent dog to undertake search-and-rescue.
+Prevailing wind conditions, ambient temperature, type of terrain, time of day, pollution and contaminants may all affect the dog's ability to locate a specific scent.
+A light wind in the early morning on a still, cloudy day is the best condition for a scent dog to undertake search and rescue.

-The bloodhound is the most well-known of the scent-discriminating trailing dogs.
-Usually working in a harness, the animal is primed by sniffing an item of clothing which carries the scent of the missing person.
+The Bloodhound is the most well-known of the scent-discriminating trailing dogs.
+Usually working in a harness, the animal is primed by sniffing an item of clothing that carries the scent of the missing person.
 Unlike the air-scent dog, the trailing dog will discriminate and follow that specific scent alone.

-Tracking dogs do not use scent at all.
+Tracking dogs do not use scents at all.
 These dogs are trained to follow discrete physical tracks and traces left by a person.
 These may be disturbed ground or footprints.
 Tracking dogs are also used in the pursuit of criminals where no indication of scent is available.
-In these situations, they will often be used in teams which can close in on an individual.
+In these situations, they will often be used in teams that can close in on an individual.